-Potty training a Yorkshire terrier can be challenging and tricky.
+Teaching a Yorkshire terrier not to pee in the house can be challenging and tricky.
 Of course, the same can be true for any dog.
 And some Yorkie parents claim that training their pup was a snap.

 In the end, it depends on your individual dog and on your training methods.
 That said, Yorkies have a reputation for being a bit harder to potty train on average.
 Here are the reasons for that.

 Yorkies are known for having short attention spans.
 This makes any type of training more challenging, not just potty training.

 The key to overcoming this issue is to train your dog in a location wit no distraction.
 If there is nothing to distract your pup, it will continue t pay attention to you longer.